IREL-OSS/SCP2022/README.md

 # README

-**This repository contains the data and scripts for the paper "A method for identifying references between projects in GitHub".**
+**This repository contains the scripts for the paper "A method for identifying references between projects in GitHub".**

 ## Scripts